Shetland Folk Festival 2026 – live blog

 MANY parts of Shetland will be alive with the sound of music over the coming days as the 44th Shetland Folk Festival kicks off.

-The customary opening event has just started at Islesburgh in Lerwick as some of the visiting acts take to the stage.
+The customary opening event was held at Islesburgh in Lerwick on Thursday afternoon as some of the visiting acts took to the stage following a speech from Catriona Macdonald.

 In addition to some reviews, Shetland News will be running a live blog over the weekend – which can be found on this article at the bottom of the page.
 It will be updated with videos, photos and other snippets.